 8. Can Dual Enrollment (DE) courses be taken during the summer?

 Yes, DE courses may be taken during the summer.
 A participation agreement, for the Summer Term, must be completed, followed by an advisement meeting with your high school counselor.

 9. Do students have to complete a FAFSA?

 No, FAFSAs are not required for DE students, if the student is under age 18.
 However, if the student is age 18 at the beginning of the term or will turn 18 during the term funding is sought, the student may have to complete a FAFSA.

 10. Will I still have to take EOCs for related dual enrollment courses?

 It depends on the course taken.
-The table below provides an overview of the EOCs eligible for exemption and those that are not.
+The table below provides an overview of the EOCs students are required to take.

 Required of All Students